Gene Felton: Early professional racing career

 In 1972, Felton won his first professional race, the International Motor Sports Association (IMSA) Camel GT series Presidential 250 at Daytona International Speedway.
 This race was only his third professional race.
 Gene raced a big block Camaro during this win.
 Felton would go on to having 13 wins at Daytona.

 In 1973, Felton won another 250-mile race, the IMSA Camel GT series Paul Revere 250, at Daytona.
 He drove the same big block Camaro from the 1972 Presidential 250 during this race.
 In 1976, Gene qualified for his first NASCAR Grand National race at the Atlanta Motor Speedway Dixie 500.
-He finished 16th driving for Junie Dunleavy.
+He finished 16th driving for Junie Donlavey.

 From 1974 through 1977, Gene Felton garnered 15 IMSA Champion Spark Plug Series event wins.
 During this time, he competed in NASCAR Permatex Modified Series in the same Camaro.

 From 1977 through 1980, Felton won the IMSA Kelly American Challenge series all four years.
 During this run, he accumulated 25 wins.
 In the 1980 season, he qualified for the pole and won all nine races.

-Also in 1980, Felton had 3 wins at the Dixie Speedway racing on a 3/8 mile dirt track.
+Also in 1980, Felton had three wins at the Dixie Speedway racing on a 3/8 mile dirt track.

 In 1981 and 1982, Felton was runner-up for consecutive years in the IMSA American Challenge series.

 In 1982, Felton was runner-up in the GTO Class at the 24 Hours of Le Mans race at the Circuit de la Sarthe in Sarthe, France.
 These wins occurred during the 1982 IMSA Championship Season.

 In 1983, Felton had 3 wins during the 1983 IMSA Championship Season including the Miami Grand Prix.
 He also won the first Trans-Am race in which he was entered, beating out David Hobbs and other factory teams.

 In 1984, Felton won the GTO Class at the 24 Hours race at Daytona.
 He also won 12 Hours of Sebring, Road Atlanta, Charlotte, Pocono, and the first Miami Grand Prix event in the GTO Class.
 These wins occurred during the 1984 IMSA Championship Season.
 He co-drove with Terry LaBonte and car owner, Billy Hagan.
 Gene was the points leader until the team folded due to a lack of funds.
 Gene won six races and set seventeen IMSA GTO track records.
 Gene's accolades in 1984 include two second-place finishes, two third-place finishes, nine top-five finishes, eleven top-ten finishes, eleven pole positions, six fastest race lap times records, and eleven qualifying records.
 He also competed in several American Challenge races finishing season with one win and two second place.
 He finished second in the GT championship competing in only a half a season.

 In October 1984, Felton was critically injured during a Trans-Am race at the Riverside International Speedway in California.
 He sustained severe injuries to the neck and spine to include his vocal chords.
 While in the hospital, Felton was advised by IMSA that he had surpassed Peter Gregg and Hurley Haywood in overall wins and that he had become IMSA's winningest driver.